Shreyank031/Python/README.md

 - What are Python workspaces ?

 ## Day-2: Command line arguments
--What is command line arguments in Python?
+- What is command line arguments in Python?
--What is sys module and how to use it?
+- What is sys module and how to use it?
--An easy to understand Example code.
+- An easy to understand Example code.